-In the early 1980's, a group of about 48 people who belonged to Salem Lutheran Church, Lutheran Church Missouri Synod (LCMS), in Springville, New York, began to question some of the teachings that were being presented by the LCMS at the time.
+In the early 1980's, a group of about 48 people who belonged to Salem Lutheran Church (Lutheran Church Missouri Synod (LCMS)), in Springville, New York, began to question some of their practices.
 They felt that the pure Word of God was no longer preached or taught at Salem Lutheran Church.

-One of the parishioners contacted the pastor of the Wisconsin Evangelical Lutheran Synod (WELS) church in Rochester, New York.
+One of the parishioners contacted the pastor of a Wisconsin Evangelical Lutheran Synod (WELS) church near Rochester, New York.
 His name was Rev. Mark Gieschen, and he agreed to come to Springville and hold an open forum at the Town Hall for anyone interested in hearing about the WELS teachings.

 It was then that we agreed to rent the VFW Hall on Mechanic St. to serve as our place of worship for the time being.
 As we grew, we decided to call our first pastor, Rev. Bruce Becker who began his ministry in July of 1982.
 We were blessed with a big enough membership that it became possible to purchase a small piece of land on Waverly St., in the vacinity of a lot of commerial businesses and very close to where the new Rt.
 219 was going to run.
 A very visible location.

 The church and parsonage began construction and by February 2nd of 1986 we had our own place of worship.